amaraabdallah/php-start12/README.md

 > You can wait for our backend courses before taking following tasks.
 You can also try on your own if you feel brave enough ;) ...

-## Single post pages

-We would like to have dedicated pages for each of our posts.
+## URL Rewriting

 **Website**

-We need dynamic URLs for this.
-We would like our posts to be available under `http://<oursite>/post/1` for exemple, for the post with id: 1.
+We would like to have clean URLs for our posts pages on our website.
+For example, post with id: 1 should be visible on page `http://<oursite>/post/1`.

 We need URL rewriting to achieve this.

 Hints: Think Apache...

-**App**

-A modal of some kind could do the job.
-But we will need a more maintainable solution, and possibly dynamic URLs as well.

-Hints: Think SPA...

 ## Content writing